 22. ‘Lord of the Flies’ by William Golding

-> A timeless classic, the Lord of the Flies is an allegorical novel about the conflicts between civilization and savagery, the one that underlies even the most educated human beings.
+A timeless classic, and definitely one of the best books of all time, the Lord of the Flies is an allegorical novel about the conflicts between civilization and savagery, the one that underlies even the most educated human beings.
 William Golding wrote a tragic mockery of children’s adventure stories: in the middle of the Cold War, a plane carrying a group of British school boys crashes on a deserted island.

-> Without adult control these boys must work together and organize themselves to survive, but a series of event will turn this cheerful escape into something disturbing and evil.
+Without adult control these boys must work together and organize themselves to survive, but a series of event will turn this cheerful escape into something disturbing and evil.

 The Prince is a classic political essay from the 15th century written by the Italian diplomat, Niccolo Machiavelli.
 In only 100 pages Machiavelli offers advice on how aspiring autocratic leaders can thrive and gain increasing political power, even through brutal means.